Garth Hamilton: Preselection

 John McVeigh, the member for Groom, resigned from parliament in September 2020, triggering a preselection contest between seven candidates to contest the safe LNP seat.
 The Prime Minister, Scott Morrison was reported to have wanted a woman to be preselected, and the Queensland Resources Council had backed two women who were both reported to be frontrunners.
 Hamilton won the preselection for the seat in October 2020.
 Hamilton was labelled a "consensus candidate" by party members who attended the preselection, and was reported to have given the strongest speech and answers to questions.

 During the by-election in November 2020, Hamilton defeated three other candidates and was elected with a 3% swing against the LNP.
 He was sworn into the House of Representatives on 3 December 2020.

 Parliament

 Hamilton was an early critic of the Queensland Government's handling of the Wellcamp Quarantine Facility.

 Prior to its approval by the Queensland State Government, Hamilton was a vocal supporter of the New Acland Mine Stage 3 expansion.

 Hamilton has pushed for delivery of the Inland Rail project, pointing to the economic benefits it will bring to the Toowoomba Region.

-As part of the South East Queensland City Deal, Hamilton called for the inclusion of the Railway Parklands project on the basis that it would help alleviate Toowoomba's housing crisis and increase foot traffic for city traders. $25 million of funding was eventually included in the city deal.

 Hamilton has been supportive of the proposed new dam at Emu Creek.

 Hamilton was appointed Deputy Chair of the House Standing Committee on Economics on 26 July 2022.

-Hamilton was reported to be a member of the "National Right" faction of the Liberal Party.
+Hamilton is reported to be a member of the National Right faction of the Liberal Party.

 Personal life

-As of 2020, Hamilton lives in Toowoomba with his wife Louise and three children, Adeline, Everard and Claude.
+As of 2020, Hamilton lives in Toowoomba with his wife Louise and three children.
 Hamilton is a volunteer firefighter.